 So what are the main determinants of calorie partitioning?
 Obviously, hormones are crucially important.
 High testosterone levels tend to have positive paritioning effects (more muscle, less fat) while chronically high levels of cortisol have the opposite effect (less muscle, more fat).

 Thyroid and nervous system activity affect not only metabolic rate but also fat burning; optimized thyroid and nervous system levels mean better fat burning, which means less muscle loss when you diet.
 It also means less fat gain when you overeat.
-Unfortunately, levels of these hormones are basically ‘set’ by our genetics; the only way to change them significantly is with supplements or drugs.
+Unfortunately, levels of these hormones are basically “set” by our genetics.
+The only way to change them significantly is with supplements or drugs.
+And really only drugs have a huge effect.
 Beyond that, there’s not a whole lot we can do to control them.

 In contrast, when you diet, it’s actually better to be insulin resistant (note that two of the most effective diet drugs, GH and clenbuterol/ephedrine cause insulin resistance).
 By limiting the muscle’s use of glucose for fuel, you not only spare glucose for use by the brain, but you increase the muscles use of fatty acids for fuel.